midcontinentcontrols/kb/README.md

   # by kaniko (e.g. arm32) specifying `docker` here will mount the
   # node's docker.sock into the build pod and use that instead.
   # Note: if a builder preference of `docker` is enforced, invoking
-  # `kindest build --builder kaniko` will raise an error.
+  # `kb build --builder kaniko` will raise an error.
   #builder: "" # "docker", "kaniko"

   # Only schedule the builder pod on nodes with these labels.